tavis-software/Tavis.TreeRoute/Readme.md

 Behind the scenes we do actually build a tree of TreeRoutes based on the paths provided.

-One advantage of building a tree of routes is that for large and deep trees, the performance of route resolution should be significantly better.
-Also, future versions will allow attaching message handlers to the tree and routing resolution will generate a custom pipeline of message handlers that are specific to that route.

 Currently, RouteConstraints and RouteDefaults are not implemented.

-Here is and example from some simple demo APIs I have built,
+Here is an example from some simple demo APIs I have built,

             var route = new TreeRoute("");